Homemade Eggnog (Polish Way)

 Tips for Serving:

 1. Garnish Fresh: Add any final garnishes, such as a sprinkle of nutmeg or a cinnamon stick, just before serving.
-This ensures a fresh and appealing presentation.

 2. Stir Before Serving: If the eggnog has been sitting in the refrigerator for an extended period, give it a gentle stir before serving to ensure that any settled ingredients are well mixed.